Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 Cloves are a dark brown, aromatic spice that can add an interesting flavour to foods and drinks.
 A large quantity of cloves can be overpowering, but a small amount can enhance a dish.
 Cloves are useful either on their own or when combined with other spices.
 Meats, stews, vegetables, cakes, fruits, teas, and infusions can all benefit from the addition of the spice.

 The flavour of cloves is provided by their oil.
 A chemical called eugenol makes up seventy to ninety percent of the oil and is the chief substance responsible for the aroma and taste of cloves.
-Eugenol can also act as an analgesic in the mouth, since it has the ability to temporarily block pain by numbing tissues.
+Eugenol may also act as an analgesic in the mouth, since it has the ability to temporarily block pain by numbing tissues.
 Clove oil has been used to ease the discomfort of toothache for hundreds of years.
 The oil has drawbacks as well as benefits, however.
+It's important to be aware of these.

 The Maluku Islands or the Moluccas